Teaching Coin identification | Coin Pocket Calendar | Printable | Free | Grades 1-2

 The coin pattern is heads quarter, nickel, dime, dime, and then tails quarter, nickel, dime, dime.
 I wanted the kiddos to recognize the coins, but I also wanted to reinforce their value.

 Each day we add the value of the coin to the previous total.
 For example, the first day is a quarter.
 I wrote $0.25 on the plastic part of the calendar.
 The next day was a nickel, so we wrote $0.30 on the calendar.

 After a few days, I had them predict what the total would be at the end of the month.
 Trust me when I say we needed to revise our predictions halfway through the month.
 As we’ve been getting closer to the end of the month, they have once again revised their predictions!

-I hope these pieces are as helpful to you as they have been for us.
+I hope these calendar pieces are as helpful to you as they have been for us for teaching kids coins.